Supreme Court Justice Ginsburg fractures three ribs in fall

 On Wednesday, Trump credited the fight over confirming Kavanaugh, in which Democrats strongly opposed the nominee, for the gains in the Senate.

-“By expanding the Senate majority, the voters have also clearly rebuked the Senate Democrats for their handling of the Kavanaugh hearings,” he said.
+“By expanding the Senate majority, the voters have also clearly rebuked the Senate Democrats for their handling of the Kavanaugh hearings,” he told reporters.

-Trump already has named two members of the court, adding conservative federal appeals court judges Kavanaugh and Neil Gorsuch, who was confirmed by the Senate last year.

-If he were able to make a third nomination to the court to replace Ginsburg, that would increase the conservative majority to 6-3.
-The court’s other liberal justices are Stephen Breyer, Elena Kagan and Sonia Sotomayor.
+Trump selected Kavanaugh in July to replace long-serving conservative Justice Anthony Kennedy, who retired.
+Other candidates he considered for the vacancy included: Thomas Hardiman, who serves on the Philadelphia-based 3rd U.S. Circuit Court of Appeals; Raymond Kethledge and Amul Thapar of the Cincinnati, Ohio-based 6th U.S. Circuit Court of Appeals; and Amy Coney Barrett of the Chicago-based 7th U.S. Circuit Court of Appeals.

-Reporting by Andrew Chung and Will Dunham; Editing by Alison Williams and Frances Kerry
+Reporting by Andrew Chung; Additional reporting by Doina Chiacu and Will Dunham; Editing by Alison Williams and Frances Kerry